Project AMM46

 • A realist review of music therapy in advanced dementia care has enabled the development of a programme theory of how and why music therapy can reduce distress and improve wellbeing for people with advanced dementia in non-community care settings.

-The following research activities will be completed by the completion of the project:
+The following research activities were completed by the completion of the project:

 • Talking to people with dementia, relatives and staff with experience of mental health wards in focus groups and interviews.
 This will help us understand how distress is currently managed and the support people need.
 We will also ask about the ways that music, and music therapy if offered, are currently used on the wards.